DaemonicLabs/KNote/TOOD.md

 ## Script Compiler

-- [ ] Handle Compilation Fail different than waiting on results to be available
+- [x] Handle Compilation Fail different than waiting on results to be available
+  - `compiledScript` will be `null`

 ## PathWatcher